 16. The SMF1 or SMF2 (Optional) will setup The N19 tunnel between UPF1 and UPF3 as described in clause 6.5.3.2.

-Editor's note: When the GSMF sends 5G VN management instruction to SMFs to Create N19 tunnels, it is FFS how the SMF(s) know which traffic should go via which N19 link.
+Editor’s note: Whether and how to handle multiple N19 hops for PDUs is FFS.

 6.5.4 Impacts on existing entities and interfaces

 New capabilities are needed to discover the GSMF handling a 5G VN group.

-GSMF: A new NF is introduced to support retrieval of peer SMFs, N19 tunnel management and UPF Topology management and UE address (IP/MAC)..
+GSMF: A new NF is introduced to support retrieval of peer SMFs, N19 tunnel management and UPF Topology management and UE address (IP/MAC).
+GSMF registers onto NRF.

+NRF and OAM: handle a new NF type (GSMF).

+SMF:

+Select a GSMF

-SMF: The SMF retrieves a peer SMF information via the GSMF via two ways:
+The SMF retrieves a peer SMF information via the GSMF via two ways:

 a) the SMF subscribes to the GSMF for the 5G VN group change events and receives a notification including other SMF's identifier information (but also N19 information and information on UE IP/MAC address routing) to the subscribed SMF when events occurs;